lvsdvale/Mle-tools/README.md

 <h2>Evaluation.ClassifierEvaluator</h2>
 <p>class ClassifierEvaluator (data:pd.DataFrame, target_column:str, models:list)

-this class has many methods that uses kfold and all the models that you want to compare and give you a dataframe with the mean of the metric tha you use
+this class has many methods that uses kfold and all the models that you want to compare and give you a dataframe with the mean of the metric tha you use.

 Parameters:

     data:DataFrame
         data that will be used to train and validate our models